brikis98/yevgeniy-brikman-homepage/_posts/2016-11-09-infrastructure-as-code.md

 "Infrastructure as code is an approach to infrastructure automation based on practices from software development.
 It emphasizes consistent, repeatable routines for provisioning and changing systems and their configuration.
 Changes are made to definitions and then rolled out to systems through unattended processes that include thorough validation."

 "An operations team should be able to confidently and quickly rebuild any server in their infrastructure.
-If any server doesn‚Äôt meet this requirement, constructing a new, reproducible process that can build a server to take its place should be a leading priority for the team."
+If any server doesn't meet this requirement, constructing a new, reproducible process that can build a server to take its place should be a leading priority for the team."

 "A fundamental difference between the iron age and cloud age is the move from unreliable software, which depends on the hardware to be very reliable, to software that runs reliably on unreliable hardware."

-"The hallmark of an infrastructure team‚Äôs effectiveness is how well it handles changing requirements."
+"The hallmark of an infrastructure team's effectiveness is how well it handles changing requirements."

-"A team‚Äôs ability to work with configuration that‚Äôs managed internally by a tool is limited to interactions that the tool supports.
+"A team's ability to work with configuration that's managed internally by a tool is limited to interactions that the tool supports.
 Configuration externalized as text files, on the other hand, can be accessed and manipulated by any off-the-shelf tool.
 You can edit them with whatever text editor you prefer, manipulate them with common command-line tools, and write your own scripts to manage them.
-The ability to use this vast ecosystem of text file‚Äìfriendly tools to bear on infrastructure configuration gives a team far more control than it can have with a proprietary tool."
+The ability to use this vast ecosystem of text file–friendly tools to bear on infrastructure configuration gives a team far more control than it can have with a proprietary tool."

 "You know your infrastructure definition is becoming monolithic when people become afraid to make a change.
 When you find yourself considering adding organizational processes to coordinate and schedule changes, stop!
 There are ways to organize your infrastructure to make it easier and safer to make changes.
 Rather than adding organizational and process complexity to manage complex infrastructure designs, redesign the infrastructure to eliminate unnecessary complexity."